What is NSPE – New Mexico?

 San Juan Chapter

 The San Juan Chapter meets monthly on the third Wednesday of the month.
-The next meeting is scheduled for Wednesday, January 21, 2026 at noon at the Geomat Inc. Office Building, 2100 Cortland Avenue, Farmington.
-The guest speaker will be announced shortly“ Please contact Toni Sitta at nmspe.sanjuan@gmail.org for more information.
+The next meeting is scheduled for Wednesday, August 19, 2026 at noon at the Geomat Inc. Office #2, 2100 Cortland Avenue, Farmington.
+Please contact Toni at nmspe.sanjuan@gmail.com for more information.
 Bring your own lunch.

 Latest News